slimcoin-project/slimcoin-project.github.io/proof-of-burn-eli5.md

 If you burn coins, you **not only** get the right to compete for the next block.
 A mining rig is something more durable, **and so are Slimcoin's virtual mining rigs**.
 You burn coins and this rises your chance to get blocks for a long time - **at least for a year**.

 Now, **to prevent early adopters from benefitting too much** or attacking the system , the power of burnt coins **decays** every time a block is mined.
 It doesn't decay much, so don't be afraid - you will have a lot of time.
-But this also mimicks mining: Mining rigs eventually **become obsolete** because there is better technology available.
+But this also mimics mining: Mining rigs eventually **become obsolete** because there is better technology available.
 So miners, to stay competitive, will have to renew their equipment sometimes.
 The same is true for Proof of Burn: if you want to maintain your minting power, you must burn coins periodically.

 Like in Proof of Work, the **block rewards are high enough** to allow the participants to make a financial gain (profit) from minting.
 You won't get back your investment in one hour or one day, but with some patience, in most situations you'll eventually **get significantly more coins that the ones you burnt**.